wq2012/SpeakerRecognitionFromScratch/README.md

 ## Overview

-This is the reference code for the final project of the [Speaker Recognition course on Udemy](https://www.udemy.com/course/speaker-recognition/?referralCode=1914766AF241CE15D19A).
+This is the reference code for the final project of the Speaker Recognition course on [Udemy](https://www.udemy.com/course/speaker-recognition/?referralCode=1914766AF241CE15D19A), [机器之心](https://jmq.xet.tech/s/4j70ZU), [深蓝学院](https://www.shenlanxueyuan.com/course/513) and [语音之家](https://appzxw56sw27444.h5.xiaoeknow.com/v1/goods/goods_detail/course_2CvsdnvhxVu65E81X2TcMFlXKWQ).

 [![image](resources/course_screenshot.png)](https://www.udemy.com/course/speaker-recognition/?referralCode=1914766AF241CE15D19A)

-In this project, we will build an LSTM-based speaker recognition system from scratch.
+In this project, we will build an LSTM-based or Transformer-based speaker recognition system from scratch.

 We will train the neural network on [LibriSpeech](https://www.openslr.org/12), and evaluate the Equal Error Rate (EER).